mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 of 0 has no potential for psionic powers.

-Using a psionic talent costs a number of Psionic Strength points, temporarily reducing the character’s total.
-As the Characteristic DM for all Psionic skill checks is determined by the characters’ current Psionic Strength total, it gets harder and harder to use powers as the character’s strength declines.
+Using a psionic talent costs a number of Psionic Strength points, temporarily reducing the character's total.
+As the Characteristic DM for all Psionic skill checks is determined by the characters' current Psionic Strength total, it gets harder and harder to use powers as the character's strength declines.

 Recovering Psionic Strength Points: Expended Psionic Strength points are recovered at the rate of one point per hour, beginning